abhitiwari1258/Portfolio/readme.md

+What is FormData()?

+FormData is a built-in JavaScript object used to collect and send form data (like inputs, files, etc.) easily — especially when making HTTP requests with fetch() or XMLHttpRequest

 This is my personal portfolio website built using HTML, CSS, and JavaScript.
 It showcases my skills, projects, and contact details.
 The website is currently a work in progress, and I’m continuously improving it — especially making it fully responsive for all devices.                  |